MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-move-and-copy-email-messages-by-using-ews-in-exchange.md

 description: "Learn how to move and copy email messages by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Move and copy email messages by using EWS in Exchange
+# Move and copy email messages by using EWS in Exchange

 Learn how to move and copy email messages by using the EWS Managed API or EWS in Exchange.